===================================================

 launch in 500 Best Buy retail stores on May 5.
 The service offers

-"surprise" voice and text messages from Britney, lifestyle and
+"surprise" voice and text messages from Britney, lifestyle and fashion

 tips, logos and picture messages, horoscopes, fan polls and monthly